-6 Senior Manager and Material Risk Takers' Quantitative Remuneration for year ended 30 June 2013 of deferred cash and equity-based remuneration, including total amount of outstanding awards, and those that have vested during the 2013 financial year, including any reductions due to ex post explicit and implicit adjustments.
+6 Senior Manager and Material Risk Takers' Quantitative Remuneration for year ended 30 June 2014 including total amount of outstanding awards, and those that have vested during the 2014 financial year, including any reductions due to expost explicit and implicit adjustments.

 The following tables have been prepared in accordance with the quantitative requirements outlined in APS 330.
-Table (a) provides a breakdown of the value of fixed and variable remuneration for senior managers and material risk takers for the year ended 30 June 2013.
-Table (b) provides a summary
+Table (a) provides a breakdown of the value of fixed and variable remuneration for senior managers and material risk takers for the year ended 30 June 2014.
+Table (b) provides a summary of deferred cash and equity-based remuneration,